 - An overview on tax tips and rules.

 - Basically, EVERYTHING I’ve learned over the past eight years as a freelance writer.

 - How to track your work and follow up with editors.

 Our class will be limited to ten students, so we can all interact with each other.
-Each week, you will receive a lesson from me with the opportunity to “meet” as a class online at the end of the week.
+Each week, you will receive a lesson from me with the opportunity to “meet” as a class online at the end of the four weeks.
 You will submit all homework to me for feedback, so I’ll be with you every step of the way.

 I focus specifically on starting a writing career if you’re in the trenches as a mom — the little stages of nights with newborns and toddlers and diaper blowouts and never having a free hand because that’s the life I know and in a lot of ways, it’s a great season in our life to carve out new careers.
 Plus, kids say the darnedest things that make great article fodder, you guys.